Logging¶

 HTTP request | Client IP address |

-For domain-specific context, developers add fields to extra based on what operation they're logging.
-The pattern is
+For domain-specific context, developers add keyword arguments based on what operation they're logging.
+The pattern is consistent: the message says what happened, the keyword args say to what and by whom.

 Practical use¶